e2ma3n/radic/README.md

 # Radic - Alerting to sysadmins with text message and email in emergency conditions
 ## Introduction
-This program written by E2MA3N for monitoring memory, cpu and disk usages On linux systems. this is a simple program for Alerting to sysadmins with text message and email in emergency conditions.
+This program written by E2MA3N for monitoring memory, cpu and disk usages on linux systems. this is a simple program for alerting to sysadmins with text message and email in emergency conditions.

 The project page is located at https://github.com/e2ma3n/radic